 Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!

 Arrive in Lisbon and embark the National Geographic Orion.
-Take in splendid views of Portugal’s capital as you set sail.
-Tonight, enjoy a performance of authentic fado music aboard the ship.
+This afternoon enjoy a performance of authentic fado music aboard the ship.
+Take in splendid sunset views of Portugal’s capital as you set sail.
+(L,D)

 Portimão is your gateway to Portugal’s southernmost province, the Algarve, known for its whitewashed villages, lush farmlands, and remnants of Moorish culture.
 Travel north to Silves, home to a fortified sandstone castle built by the Moors, and learn about the tradition of harvesting cork oak.
 Alternatively, explore the sea caves of the Algarvian coast by small boat while savoring a glass of Medronho, a local fruit brandy.
 Your transport into the Portuguese countryside today will be by off-road jeep, returning by way of small river boats along the Arade River.
 Keep an eye out for the large stork nests nestled atop cottage chimneys!